A Unique Curriculum

 As with our instrumental techniques classes, ensembles will be grouped by our evaluation team according to the participants’ different levels of experience and the order of registration.
 Changes to the ensemble assignments will be subject to the discretion of the leveling team and the artistic faculty.

-For the 2018 edition of Tango for Musicians at Reed College, only pre-formed ensembles or groups which have at least four members will be accepted (See Pre-Formed Ensembles below).
+Only pre-formed ensembles or groups which have at least four members will be accepted (See Pre-Formed Ensembles below).

-For the 2018 edition of Tango for Musicians at Reed College, only pre-formed ensembles or groups which meet the following conditions will be accepted:
+Only pre-formed ensembles or groups which meet the following conditions will be accepted:

 - The group must have at least four members